Art for Cancer Wellness: Overview & Impact

 Launched in 2022, the Art for Cancer Wellness Program is made possible thanks to funding from the 2021 Changemaker Challenge—organized and supported by the United Way of Central Maryland, Horizon Foundation, Women's Giving Circle of Howard County, and Community Foundation of Howard County.

-Led by licensed art therapists, our Art for Cancer Wellness groups are tailored to the following populations:
+Facilitated by licensed art therapists, our Art for Cancer Wellness groups are tailored to the following populations:

 - Patients: Adults currently undergoing cancer treatments and those who are within six months of treatments,